 If you receive a covered traffic ticket for a moving violation while operating a covered vehicle which is licensed to drive in Texas (meaning current license plates, inspections and insurance), we will represent you in defending the ticket in the court of original jurisdiction.
 If you get a covered ticket it is imperative that you contact us immediately to get the best service possible.
-However, in any event, we need at least three (3) days before the appearance date on the ticket in order to contact the court.
+However, in any event, we need at least five (5) business days prior to your appearance date on the ticket in order to contact the court.
 Otherwise, we do not have time to file the appropriate paperwork with the court.
 Email us a digital copy of the ticket (front and back) via our secure email area – found on the LegalShield landing page.
 You may also fax legible copies of the ticket (front and back) to 817-255-2080.

 Even if your ticket is not a covered ticket under the traffic benefit of your plan, we may be able to assist you with a consultation or a referral to one of our network of attorneys who offers discounted fees.
 Please be aware that tickets in Texas can not legally be “fixed”.
 Also, in recent years, many Texas traffic courts have become courts of record, which makes it extremely difficult to appeal a conviction on a ticket.
 However, in most circumstances, we are able to keep the ticket off your record through defensive driving or deferred adjudication.

 A traffic citation is a criminal charge under Texas law.
 If you fail to make an appearance in court, or resolve the charges, a warrant may be issued for your arrest and additional fines may be imposed.
 In addition, your driver license may be suspended for failing to handle a traffic citation received in either Texas or in another state.
 For some charges, a conviction may result in an automatic driver license suspension.
 The following should be helpful in determining how Ross & Matthews, P.C., and your LegalShield policy can help you keep your driving record clean.